CraigClem/project-3-client/README.md

   .post(userController.register)
 ```

 Below shows the controller for creating a post which is an async function that takes three arguments (request, response and next).
-The code is also wrapped in a try catch block where the erroe response had been defined within the errorHandler file from our middleware folder.
+The code is wrapped in a try catch block and the error responses are defined within the errorHandler file from our middleware folder.

 ```js
 async function createPost(req, res, next) {